 “…even people with no history of kidney disease will slowly lose some kidney function over their lifetime.”

 Our body generates a certain amount of poison daily.
 The main job of the kidney is to clean the blood and excrete that poison in the urine.
 When the kidneys are working well, the blood poison level is therefore very low.
 An increase in the blood poison level means there is some degree of kidney malfunction.

 Creatinine is the most common poison to evaluate kidney function, measured on a routine blood test.
 The normal blood creatinine level is approximately 1.0 mg/dL; any increase above that level indicates some degree of kidney dysfunction.

 Based on the blood creatinine, age, race, and gender, the glomerular filtration rate (GFR) can be calculated.
-The GFR is roughly equivalent to the percent of kidney function an individual has.
+The GFR is roughly equivalent to the percent of one’s kidney function.
 An individual is born with 100% kidney function (GFR 100 mL/min).
 Over a lifetime, the kidney function falls to approximately 60% (a GFR of 60 mL/min) by age 100.
-In other words, even normal people with no history of kidney disease will slowly lose some kidney function over their lifetime.
+So even people with no history of kidney disease will slowly lose some kidney function over their lifetime.

 In addition to preserving kidney function, your nephrologist will also be concerned about other complications of CKD including anemia, malnutrition, bone and cardiovascular disease.
 At a minimum, these require attention to blood glucose control, cholesterol levels, iron levels, exercise and overall cardiovascular health.